 Use parallel mode to fan-in and fan-out your step dependencies

 In pipelines, the concept of fan-in/fan-out is depicted in the diagram below.
-This pipeline offers parallel sub-flows in a single pipeline.
-Fan-out refers to spreading a task to multiple destinations in parallel, and fan-in is the opposite, where we spread multiple different tasks to the same destination.
+This pipeline offers parallel sub-flows within the same pipeline.
+Fan-out refers to spreading a task to multiple destinations in parallel, and fan-in is the opposite, where we spread multiple tasks to the same destination.

-As you can see by the diagram, Step1 fans out to Step2 and Step4 (which run in parallel), while Step3 and Step4 fan-in to Step5.
+As you can see in the diagram, Step1 fans out to Step2 and Step4 (which run in parallel), while Step3 and Step4 fan-in to Step5.

 You can achieve parallelism in your Codefresh pipelines by using the following:

 - Simple parallel jobs (inserting parallel steps into a sequential pipeline)

 - Full parallel mode

 - Fan-out/fan-in parallel pipelines, as described in this article